splaisan/ngs-tools/README.md

 ## **dedupFastaSeq.pl**

-Will parse a multifasta file and keep only one copy of each sequence based on its name (no sequence comparison is operated).
+The BIO-perl script [dedupFastaSeq.pl](fasta-tools/dedupFastaSeq.pl) will parse a multifasta file and keep only one copy of each sequence based on its name (no sequence comparison is operated).
 Requires BioPerl to work.

+## **fastaByLength.pl**

+The BIO-perl script [fastaByLength.pl](fasta-tools/fastaByLength.pl) will filter a multifasta file and keep only sequence with length > min and <max values.
+Was created to filter genome assemblies containing multiple small files.

 # Formatting tools for FASTQ data